2013 Chevrolet Silverado 1500 Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-Despite being one of the older designs among full-size pickups, reviewers say the Silverado 1500 is a good performer, with a compliant ride, powerful engine options and strong towing capabilities.
+Despite being one of the older designs among full-size pickups, reviewers say the 2013 Chevrolet Silverado 1500 is a good performer with a compliant ride, powerful engine options and strong towing capabilities.
 Most critics are underwhelmed by the base V6, and prefer the optional 5.3-liter V8 for its combination of power and fuel economy.
-They also like that the upper-level V8 engines are paired with six-speed automatics, rather than the outdated four-speed units that are paired with lower engines.
+They also like that the upper-level V8 engines are paired with six-speed automatics rather than the outdated four-speed units that are paired with the lower-trim engines.

 - "We know truck buyers don't care as much about fuel economy as they do sheer brute force, which is why the Silverado delivers performance at or near the top of its class in almost every category, including a maximum tow rating of 10,700 pounds when properly equipped." -- Kelley Blue Book